-Hundreds rallied at Fresno City Hall Wednesday to call for businesses to reopen.
+Hundreds rallied at Fresno City Hall in May to call for businesses to reopen.
 Photo by Edward Smith

 Written by Frank Lopez